trezor/trezor-test-scenarios/suite/APP-TOR.md

   ➡️ Status in right top corner changes to active.
 3. Navigate to Settings / Coins / Advanced settings of any enabled coin that uses Trezor backend.\
   ➡️ Onion address of backend is used.
-3. Switch Open trezor.io links as .onion links.\
+4. Switch Open trezor.io links as .onion links.\
   ➡️ External trezor.io links point to .onion links.
-3. Load accounts to see that Onion backends are behaving correctly.\
+5. Load accounts to see that Onion backends are behaving correctly.\
   ➡️ Transaction history is loaded correctly.
+6. Turn on and off the Tor switch in right top corner to verify it's functionality. \
+  ➡️ Tor mode is enabled and disabled accordingly